christopherromo/java-projects/README.md

 ## Features 📄

    - **Java Projects:** The actual code created for these classes.
 Other than slight polishing, these remain functionally identical to what I turned in.
 For the first class, packages were created for Java projects that have multiple classes.
-For the second, Java projects are all contained within a single file.
+For the second, each Java file is one project.

    - **Input and Output:** Folders housing text files that are either input or output.